Child Custody in Texas

 What About Child Support?

-Because the Lone Star state's child support laws can sometimes get complicated, it may also be a good idea to consult an experienced Texas family law attorney if you have questions about your specific situation.
+Because the Lone Star state's child support laws can sometimes get complicated, it is a smart idea to consult a local child custody attorney if you have questions about your specific situation.
+An experienced attorney can explain the law and how it will impact your particular case.